Sachdev-Ye-Kitaev model on a noisy quantum computer: OTOC computation

 \subsection{Results for OTOC}

 Even though the OTOC seems simple to compute, the experimental/quantum computer measurement of the OTOC is very challenging because of the unusual time ordering.
-In the first study of its kind, Ref.~\cite{PhysRevX.7.031011} studied OTOC of local operators for the first time on a nuclear magnetic resonance (NMR) quantum simulator, and soon after it was measured on trapped-ion quantum magnet \cite{Garttner:2016mqj}.
-In addition to these efforts, to compute OTOC on quantum hardware, we need to define a protocol for performing this measurement.
-Several proposals have been put forth \cite{Yao:2016ayk, 2018arXiv180600781A, Vermersch:2018sru, Mi:2021gdf} in this regard.
-Recently, the protocol proposed by Vermersch \textit{et al.} has been used to compute modified OTOCs in the Ising spin model on hyperbolic space \cite{Asaduzzaman:2023htk} on IBM hardware.
-We discuss the details of the global protocol (the one we use) based on randomized measurements proposed in Ref.~\cite{Vermersch:2018sru} in the SM.
-The protocol measures two independent quantities and from the correlation of the measurements, normalized out of time ordered correlators are computed using the following definition
+In a preliminary investigation, Ref.~\cite{PhysRevX.7.031011} studied OTOC of local operators on a nuclear magnetic resonance (NMR) quantum simulator followed soon on trapped-ion \cite{Garttner:2016mqj}.
+In order to compute OTOC on quantum hardware, we need to define a protocol for the measurement.
+Several proposals have been put forth \cite{Yao:2016ayk, 2018arXiv180600781A, Vermersch:2018sru, Mi:2021gdf} and we use the protocol proposed in Ref.~\cite{Vermersch:2018sru} which computes OTOC only by considering forward time evolution and exploiting the correlations between randomized measurements~\cite{Asaduzzaman:2023htk}.
+We discuss the details of the global protocol based on randomized measurements in the SM.